-In recent weeks we have seen Accountable Care Systems (ACS) re-branded as Integrated Care Systems (ICS).
+Accountable Care Systems have been re-branded as Integrated Care Systems.

 Integrated health and social care is dead;